trainart/linux3/3-0-0-Network-configuration.md

 nmcli general hostname lt00.am
 ```

-As a result Teacher will have `10.10.0.1` IP address for himself
+As a result trainer will have `10.10.0.1` IP address for himself
 and at the same time will have `10.10.x.111` address for each student's subnet,
 as presented on the above chart.